shayanfazeli/olivia_dataset/Readme.md

 Olivia dataset is a collection of numerous data sources providing information regarding different regional attribtues, studying which can be of significant help to pandemic understanding and response analyses.

-## Live Repository
-The most recent version of the data files are available in the [live dataset gdrive repository](https://drive.google.com/drive/folders/1CfhgbPaWAvy_1FN8UqpMI6lGdL-6bJep?usp=sharing).

-## Documentation
-The package documentation is available at [this link](https://github.io/shayanfazeli/olivia_dataset/).

 ## Installation
 This package can be installed via pip:
 ```bash